jairochavesb/blog/posts/2021/12/call-windows-api-with-go.md

 <h2>Calling Windows APIs with Go</h2>
 I took the decision to learn a new programming language, after looking for a while I did choose Go.

-In order to practice this new languge I tried to write a simple malware and this exercise did lead me to wonder... how I can call Windows APIs with Go?
+In order to practice this new languge I tried to write a simple malware for a ransomware simulation in my workplace and this exercise did lead me to wonder... how I can call Windows APIs with Go?

 I did a little research and found how to do it, let's see!